Enhanced oil recovery: Thermal injection

 In this approach, various methods are used to heat the crude oil in the formation to reduce its viscosity and/or vaporize part of the oil and thus decrease the mobility ratio.
 The increased heat reduces the surface tension and increases the permeability of the oil.
 The heated oil may also vaporize and then condense forming improved oil.
 Methods include cyclic steam injection, steam flooding and combustion.
 These methods improve the sweep efficiency and the displacement efficiency.
 Steam injection has been used commercially since the 1960s in California fields.
-In 2011 solar thermal enhanced oil recovery projects were started in California and Oman, this method is similar to thermal EOR but uses a solar array to produce the steam.
+In solar thermal enhanced oil recovery, a solar array is used to produce the steam.

-In July 2015, Petroleum Development Oman and GlassPoint Solar announced that they signed a $600 million agreement to build a 1 GWth solar field on the Amal oilfield.
-The project, named Miraah, will be the world's largest solar field measured by peak thermal capacity.

-In November 2017, GlassPoint and Petroleum Development Oman (PDO) completed construction on the first block of the Miraah solar plant safely on schedule and on budget, and successfully delivered steam to the Amal West oilfield.

-Also in November 2017, GlassPoint and Aera Energy announced a joint project to create California's largest solar EOR field at the South Belridge Oil Field, near Bakersfield, California.
-The facility is projected to produce approximately 12 million barrels of steam per year through a 850MW thermal solar steam generator.
-It will also cut carbon emissions from the facility by 376,000 metric tons per year.

 Steam flooding

 Steam flooding (see sketch) is one means of introducing heat to the reservoir by pumping steam into the well with a pattern similar to that of water injection.
 Eventually the steam condenses to hot water; in the steam zone the oil evaporates, and in the hot water zone the oil expands.
 As a result, the oil expands, the viscosity drops, and the permeability increases.
 To ensure success the process has to be cyclical.
 This is the principal enhanced oil recovery program in use today.